UltimateHackingKeyboard/firmware/doc-dev/user-guide.md

 pressKey LS-
 setVar capsActive 1
 if ($capsActive) goTo $currentAddress
-#at the end of macro, the shift gets released automatically
+//at the end of macro, the shift gets released automatically
 ```

 on space: